Trump to speak with Putin and Merkel in day of calls

 Trump may also have to build bridges with France, traditionally a close ally of the United States.

-Hollande was outspoken at a joint news conference Friday with Merkel about the "challenges" the Trump administration poses for Europe, in terms of trade and diplomacy.
+Hollande, who will stand down as President this spring, was outspoken at a joint news conference Friday with Merkel about the "challenges" the Trump administration poses for Europe in terms of trade and global diplomacy.

-"There are challenges posed by the new US administration, in regards to commercial rules, in regards to the conflicts in the world," he said in Berlin.

 "We of course have to speak to Donald Trump, as he was chosen by the Americans to be their President.
-But we have to do it with a European point of view and promote our interests and values."
+But we have to do it with a European point of view and promote our interests and values," he said in Berlin.

-Hollande will be stepping down as President in May, handing whoever is elected as his successor the challenge of working with Trump for the next several years.
+French Foreign Minister Jean-Marc Ayrault and his newly appointed German counterpart, Sigmar Gabriel, also presented a united European front in a joint news conference Saturday in Paris ahead of Trump's calls.

+"We are convinced that a strong Europe is in the interest of all Europeans, and the world, and in the interest of the United States itself," Ayrault said.

 Russian sanctions

-Commentators will have to rely on readouts from the White House and Kremlin later as they try to glean a sense of how Trump and Putin's conversation went.
+Commentators will have to rely on readouts from the White House and Kremlin later as they try to glean a sense of how the conversation went between Trump and Putin.

-But Aleksey Pushkov, an outspoken figure in Russia's upper house, welcomed what he said "could be the beginning of a new day here."

-Pushkov also commented that the prospect of improving US ties with Russia was horrifying Russia's foes in the United States, including US Senator John McCain, traditionally very hawkish on Russia.
+In a tweet Saturday, Alexey Pushkov, a Russian senator, labeled the call between the two men as "the most important" of all the conversations Trump is planning with world leaders.

+"The Trump-Putin conversation will give a new beginning to the fight against (ISIS), a solution of the crises in Syria, Ukraine.
+Merkel only has old solutions," Pushkov, a former chairman of the parliamentary foreign relations committee, posted on Twitter.